Department of Children and Families In-Service Courses Online (with CEUs)

 Safe Sleep Practices for Child Care (SAFE) (1-hour)

 The goal of this course is to ensure that caregivers are familiar with, and properly use, safe sleep-related practices.
-Upon completion of this course, participants will be able to:
+In this course participants will be able to recognize the consequences of unsafe sleep-related practices, identify safe sleep-related practices used in a sleeping environment, explain The Safe Sleep Campaign, identify several resources that can be used, and develop a plans to share resources with parents and others.

 Water Safety in Child Care Programs (WSCC) (2-hours)

 This course provides information to help child care programs improve water safety practices to protect children in their care.
-Participants will be able to:
+Upon completion of this course, participants will be able to explain how drowning occurs, summarize water safety rules and regulations, and identify the best practices for protecting children.

 Mentoring 101 for Child Care Professionals (MENT) (1-hour)